-- 4.1 Certain developments and advertisements benefit from a general permission which is granted through legislation and providing that they meet the limitations in terms of scale, distances to boundaries, etc. the Council has no control over them and cannot take any action. - 4.2 There is also an immunity from enforcement action where a use of land or buildings has been established for a period of 10 years (4 years for a self-contained dwelling) or building works have been completed more than 4 years ago.
-Also, if a condition attached to a planning permission has not been complied with for a period of 4 years it is potentially immune from any enforcement action - 4.3 Finally, enforcement would not be considered where the works involved are considered to be of a minor or insignificant nature ('de minimis' in legal terms), or would be considered as "Non Material Amendments" to a planning permission.
+4.1 Certain developments and advertisements benefit from a general permission which is granted through legislation and providing that they meet the limitations in terms of scale, distances to boundaries, etc. the Council has no control over them and cannot take any action.

+- 4.2 There is also an immunity from enforcement action where a use of land or buildings has been established for a period of 10 years (or 4 years where there has been a change of use of a building, or part of a building, to use as a s dwelling) or building works have been substantially completed more than 4 years ago.
+Also, if a condition attached to a planning permission has not been complied with for a period of 10 years it is potentially immune from enforcement action - 4.3 Finally, enforcement action would not be considered where the works involved are considered to be of a minor or insignificant in nature (known as 'de minimis' in legal terms).